2008 Goldeneye Estate Grown Gowan Creek Vineyard Pinot Noir

 carefully tailored to a specific site and soil type.
 The powerful and expressive wine produced from these vines displays beautiful inky depth and robust, untamed fruit flavors.

-Varietal Content: 100% Pinot Noir; Cooperage: 97% New, 3% Second Vintage French oak; Medium toast: Allier, Vosges and Tronçais Forests
+Varietal Conent: 100% Pinot Noir; Cooperage: 70% New, 30% Second Vintage French oak; Medium toast: Allier, Vosges and Tronçais Forests

-Gowan Creek is the home to our winery and offers a perfect mid-valley winegrowing location that combines warmer Anderson Valley elements with coastal fog and cooling influences from the northern end of the valley.
-As a result, this wine displays lush extraction and a rich palate with voluptuous red and black fruit layers of raspberry, mulberry, blueberry and huckleberry.
-This juicy core of berry fruit is supported by excellent tannins and undercurrents of mushroom, herbs, charcuterie, violets and oak.
+Gowan Creek is the home of our winery and offers a perfect mid-valley winegrowing location that combines warmer Anderson Valley elements with coastal fog and cooling influences from the northern end of the valley.
+This unique terroir consistently produces grapes with a certain wildness and intensity—compelling characteristics that are clearly on display in 2008.
+The aromatics offer layers of mulberry, fig, strawberry pie, toasted oak and spice.
+The palate is broad and complex with weighty tannins that lead to a long, concentrated finish.